siddhartha-komodo/slate/source/includes/_110-cc-channels.md

 ---------|----|-----------
 {                                            |                             |
-result                                       |(string)                     |whether the command executed successfully name                                         |(string)                     |name of the rpc call
+result                                       |(string)                     |whether the command executed successfully name                                         |(string)                     |name of the channel
-Channel:                                     |(string)                     | a channel and its relevant information: ChannelCCaddress, No. of Payments, Amount Per Payment, and the open_tx_id
+Open:                                     |(string)                     | a channel and its relevant information: address of the destination pubkey, number of payments, denomination per payment, and the channel open_tx_id
 }                                            |                             |

 ## channelsopen